ishitaarora18/Robotic-Arm/README.md

-2. When you open Arduino IDE, you would see 2 functions written in sketch setup() loop() setup()
+2. When you open Arduino IDE, you would see 2 functions written in sketch setup() loop()

+setup()
 	The setup() function is called when a sketch starts.
-It is used to initialize variables, pin 	modes, start using libraries, etc. This function will only run once, after eachn powerup or reset of the Arduino board.
+It is used to initialize variables, pin modes, start using libraries, etc. This function will only run once, after each powerup or reset of the Arduino board.

 loop()
 	The loop() function does precisely what its name suggests, and loops consecutively, allowing the program to change and respond.
 It is used to actively control the Arduino board.